COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 ## 0. Inputs

-Prior to making an ensemble, a structure prediction must be performed using [Alphafold-2](https://github.com/google-deepmind/alphafold) or [Colabfold](https://github.com/sokrypton/ColabFold).
+Prior to making an ensemble, a structure prediction must be performed using [Alphafold-2](https://github.com/google-deepmind/alphafold).

+Alternatively, if you cannot run Alphafold-2 locally, you can use a version of [Colabfold](https://github.com/sokrypton/ColabFold) that outputs the distance distributions.
+An implementation can be found [here](https://github.com/zshengyu14/ColabFold_distmats/blob/main/AlphaFold2.ipynb)

 In the 0-inputs directory, you can find an Alphafold-2 (AF2) and a Colabfold prediction of PaaA2.
 To complete this tutorial, the user can in principle choose to use either a local Alphafold-2 or a Colabfold prediction.